-Dr Carolyn Deere Birkbeck, Senior Researcher
+Dr Carolyn Deere Birkbeck, Senior Research Associate

 Dr. Carolyn Deere Birkbeck is a Senior Researcher at the University of Oxford's Global Economic Governance Programme where she conducts research on the politics and governance of global trade, intellectual property policy, and sustainable development.
 Dr. Deere Birkbeck is the founder and Chair of the Board of Directors of Intellectual Property Watch – the world’s leading news service on international intellectual property debates.

 In 2011, she was the lead author of the first independent External Review of WIPO’s assistance to developing countries, called for by the organization’s Member States as part of the WIPO Development Agenda.
 She was then commissioned by WIPO to conduct an External Review of the WIPO Academy, which was completed in early 2013.
 In 2014, she was appointed to the University of Olso-Lancet Independent Panel on Global Governance for Health, with a focus on international trade and health.
 In 2015, she served as theme leader for the Conversations on the Global Trade and Investment Architecture, convened by the e15 initiative, a joint project of ICTSD and the World Economic Forum.